SmartDataAnalytics/DL-Learner-Protege-Plugin/README.md

 # DL-Learner Protégé Plugin
 A Protégé plugin for the DL-Learner framework

+## Requirements

+The current plugin works only for Protégé 4.3 and newer.

 ## Usage
  * choose a class in the class hierarchy view
  * depending on whether you want to search for equivalent class or a super class expressions, i.e. click on the corresponding Add-button (+)